Wineland Academy: a local guide to Georgian wine

 Key facts

-• Official Georgian PDO register maintained by the National Wine Agency.
+• A formal PDO system defined and maintained by Georgia's National Wine Agency.

 What you'll learn here

-• Regions - climate, soils, and styles from Kakheti to Imereti, Kartli, Racha-Lechkhumi, and the Black Sea Coastal Zone; how place shapes flavor.
+• Regions - how climate, soils, and local tradition shape wines from Kakheti, Imereti, Kartli, Racha-Lechkhumi, and the Black Sea Coastal Zone.

-• Grapes - concise profiles of cornerstone varieties such as Rkatsiteli, Saperavi, Mtsvane, Kisi, Tsolikouri, Tsitska, Krakhuna, Aleksandrouli, Ojaleshi.
+• Grapes - clear, practical profiles of key varieties like Rkatsiteli, Saperavi, Mtsvane, Kisi, Tsolikouri, Tsitska, Krakhuna, Aleksandrouli, and Ojaleshi, including how they're usually handled by Georgian winemakers.

-• PDOs - what each appellation guarantees (origin, grapes, styles) with references to the National Wine Agency's register.
+• PDOs - what each appellation actually guarantees in the glass, from permitted grapes to typical styles, based on the National Wine Agency's official register.

 Georgian wine heritage